Base Rules

 Craft

-You need raw materials (like the skin of a monster you’ve slain) to craft and spend as much loot as you want on tools.
-The object you craft can be anything made mainly with the provided materials.
-If you used mundane tools, the result will be mundane; if you spend valuable tools, the object will be special; and if you spend the equivalent of a treasure for the tools, it will be magical.
+Spend as much loot as you want on tools.
+If you used basic Useful tools, the result will be useful; if you invest additional Valuables in it, the object will be special; and if you spend the equivalent of a Treasure to make it, it will be magical.
 Discuss what you want with the referee.

 Build a Home